 REV. CODE ANN. § 2919.195(A) prohibits abortion after six weeks.
-It is currently enjoined but was effective for a couple months.
+It is currently enjoined and will not take effect until a review of Preterm-Cleveland v.
+Yost determines the legality of the statute post-Dobbs but was enforced for a few months post-Dobbs.